-Building surveys, also known as Structural surveys are more comprehensive.
-They provide a detailed assessment of your property, both its visual and non-visual aspects.
-This type of survey is strongly recommended if your property is old, or is made of unconventional material (like thatch or timber), or has had extensive alterations done to its structure, or if you intend to extend or renovate the structure.
-A full building survey entails a detailed inspection of the building structure, from both inside and outside.
+Building Surveys, also known as Structural Surveys, entail a more comprehensive, detailed inspection and assessment of the inside and outside of a building's structure, including both visual and non-visual aspects.
+This type of survey is strongly recommended if your property is old, made of unconventional material (like thatch or timber), or if it has had, or you intend to undertake, extensive structural alterations.

-A Structural Survey (or “Building Survey”) is the most comprehensive and hence the most expensive one.
+A Structural Survey (or “Building Survey” as it is now known) is the most comprehensive and hence the most expensive.
 Fees can vary in the range of £500 to £1,500 plus VAT.
-While this might seem like a lot of money, it could also potentially save you a lot of cash in the future, had you invested in a problem-ridden property.
-It minimizes risks, helps you reach an informed decision on your property purchase and most importantly, affords you peace of mind.
+While this might seem like a lot of money, it could also potentially save you a significantly more in the future, had you invested in a problem-ridden property.
+It minimizes risks, helps you reach an informed decision on your property purchase and, most importantly, affords you peace of mind.

 Here is wishing you all the best in your property hunt.

-More details about Anderson, Wilde & Harris can be found at www.surveyorsvaluers.co.uk The company has been working with reallymoving.com for several years during which time they have received excellent feedback for their work which can be found here.
+More details about Anderson, Wilde & Harris can be found at www.surveyorsvaluers.co.uk.
+The company has been working with reallymoving.com for several years during which time they have received excellent feedback for their work.